stanleyjh/Clock/README.md

 # Clock

-A clock that was creating using HTML/CSS/JS.
+Created using HTML, CSS, and JS.